Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

+so that proving the KE Conjecture for arbitrary tube sizes could lead to a proof for the unconfined case.

-More generally, we define $p_{\tube,n}(L)$ to be the number of $n$-edge embeddings of a non-split link type $L$ in $\tube$ which occupy at least one vertex in the plane $x=0$.
+More generally, we define $p_{\tube,n}(L)$ to be the number of $n$-edge embeddings of a non-split link type $L$ in $\tube$ having at least one vertex in the plane $x=0$.
 We do not consider split links $L$, i.e.\ two or more separable simple closed curves, since their $n$-edge embedding counts are not finite.
 For general $\tube$, little is known about $p_{\tube,n}(L)$ when $L\neq 0_1$.
-However, reference \cite{minsteptube} characterized the link types for which $p_{\tube,n}(L)>0$ for some $n$ (Section~\ref{sec:background}) and showed that $\mathbb{T}^*=\mathbb{T}_{2,1}$ is the smallest tube that admits non-trivial links.

-In addition to characterizing which links are embeddable in $\tube$, we need information about the existence of sub-embeddings (patterns) which guarantee that a given link occurs as a prime factor in the link-type of the embedding.
+A first question of interest is the determination of which non-split links are embeddable in $\tube_{M_1,M_2}$.
+To discuss the answer, let $h:\mathbb R^3 \to \mathbb R$ be the projection to the $x$-axis, that is $h(x,y,z)=x$.
+The link invariant {\em $\trunk(L)$} is defined by $\trunk(L)=\min_{E}\max_{t\in \mathbb R} |h^{-1}(t)\cap E|$, where $E$ is an embedding of link $L$ in $\mathbb R^3$ \cite{minsteptube, Ozawa}.
+By showing that the trunk of a link limits the size of the smallest tube that can contain it, in \cite{minsteptube}, the link types that can be confined in $\tube_{M_1,M_2}$ are characterized.
+In particular the following proposition has been proved: